We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-- ENERGY STAR® Certified – Like most appliances these days, this refrigerator is ENERGY STAR Certified which means it’s not going to tax the environment or your wallet.
-It uses approximately 620 kW per year of energy and the estimated annual energy cost to run this fridge is $80.
-That will obviously vary based on energy rates in your area and your usage.
+- ENERGY STAR® Certified – Like most appliances these days, this refrigerator is ENERGY STAR Certified, which means it’s not going to tax the environment or your wallet.
+It uses approximately 620 kW per year of energy, and the estimated annual energy cost to run this fridge is $80.
+That will vary based on energy rates in your area and your usage.

-- Electronic Touchpad to Adjust Temperature – The electronic touchpad makes it easy to adjust the temperature inside your fridge or freezer although I wouldn’t change it from the recommended settings (37 degrees Fahrenheit for the fridge, 0 for the freezer).
-You can also turn the ice maker on and off from this panel although it will automatically stop making ice when the ice storage box is full.
+- Electronic Touchpad to Adjust Temperature – The electronic touchpad makes it easy to adjust the temperature inside your fridge or freezer, although I wouldn’t change it from the recommended settings (37 degrees Fahrenheit for the refrigerator, 0 for the freezer).
+You can also turn the ice maker on and off from this panel, although it will automatically stop making ice when the ice storage box is full.

 - Door Open Alarm – If you leave the door open for 2 minutes, it will beep and remind you to close the door.
 This saved me a few times already.

 One of the best things about this refrigerator is the price.
-The price varies on where you buy it and what type of sales are going on at the time.
-I bought it from a local appliance store and, at the time, it was $1,200 including installation.
+The cost varies on where you buy it and what type of sales are going on at the time.
+I bought it from a local appliance store, and, at the time, it was $1,200, including installation.
 I’ve since seen it anywhere from $1,000 to $2,200.